 N54 MHD Maps (“Stages”)

 As mentioned above, MHD offers four different stages for the N54.
 Each stage has different supporting mod recommendations.
-As the stages increase, so do boost and horsepower (assuming all else constant, such as fueling).
+As the stages increase, so do boost and horsepower (assuming all else is constant, such as fueling).
 The available stages include 1, 1+, 2, and 2+.
-Within each stage there are different options depending upon fueling.
-Throughout the remainder of the post we will discuss the different stages, requirements, and expected horsepower.
+Within each stage, there are different options depending on fueling.
+Throughout the remainder of the post, we will discuss the different stages, requirements, and expected horsepower.